waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Hypothesis 2 (Current):** The main switch in the central camera room on B1F at (19, 11) is the primary trigger for the entire hideout.
 Activating it will disable security systems and open the boss's door.
 *   **Test 2a (Complete):** Navigate to the switch at (19, 11) and interact with it.
 (Result: The switch was turned off.)
 *   **Test 2b (Current Plan):** Return to the locked door on B2F at (14, 12) to see if it is now open or prompts for a password.
 If it remains locked, proceed to B3F to search for a new trigger, as the switch may have only disabled B1F systems.
+*   **Hypothesis 3 (Failed):** The eastern ladder on B2F at (27, 14) leads to the boss.
+(Result: It leads to an isolated section of B3F, which in turn leads to this isolated eastern section of B2F via the ladder at (27, 2).
+This path is a loop and a dead end.)
+*   **Hypothesis 4 (Current):** The solution to the puzzle must be on B3F.
+I must have missed a path that connects the eastern and western sections of B3F.
+My plan is to return to B3F and conduct a more thorough search for a new path or trigger.